liushu2019/Gene2Role/README.md

 ```

 Note: Replace `your_edgelist`, `your_count_matrix`, `your_cell_metadata`, and other placeholders with the actual file names or paths corresponding to your data.

+`your_edgelist` is a TSV file representing the GRN with three columns, which are geneID1, geneID2, and edge sign (1/-1).
+The number of rows indicates the number of edges in the GRN.

+`your_count_matrix` is a CSV file representing the Gene X Cell count matrix.
+Columns are cells, and rows are genes.
+The value indicates the gene expression level.

+`your_cell_metadata` is a CSV file showing the relationship between cells and cell types.
+Columns are information about cells, and rows are cells.
+Two columns are required: [orig.ident] and [celltype]. [orig.ident] indicates the cell ID and must be aligned with the column names in `your_count_matrix`. [celltype] indicates the cell type of the cell.

 # Reproduction